 So of course, I thoroughly enjoyed celebrating CNY growing up.
 But now that I actually have to make my own preparations and host friends and family?
 Eh, not so much.

-Since we’re about a month away from 5 Feb 2019, I decided that I need to start saving up and budgeting for CNY.
+Since we’re about 2 weeks away from 1 February 2022, I decided that I need to start budgeting for CNY.
 I compiled a list of CNY traditions and superstitions, and then I noted down the costs involved.

 The first phase of my budgeting plan involved asking my peers how they celebrate CNY.
 As it turns out, not every Singaporean Chinese family is as hardcore as mine.
 In fact, for a lot of people, CNY is just another day – except with busier roads and restaurants.